Herbcraft: 7 Calendula Recipes for Skin Care

 Below are 7 calendula recipes for skin care uses.
 If you want to learn more about the particular uses for this herb, check out Calendula for Skin.

 I just love herbs that can be used in so many ways, for so many reasons!
 There are a variety of ways to use this sunny herb.
 I use the flower mostly; though I like to use the leaf as well, it is not commercially available.
 But if you grow it feel free to use both.
 If I wanted to use it as a hair rinse for lightening blonde hair or as a dye, I would just use the flowers.
-You can also purchase ingredients for these calendula recipes.

 When making alcoholic extracts of calendula, it is necessary to use a high percentage of alcohol as calendula is resinous and resists extraction at lower amounts.
 The calendula recipes for tinctures below make an approximately 65% alcohol base.
 Grain alcohol is hard to come by in many states however.